 The legal status of the Environment Bill has been confirmed in writing by a legal officer who states that "whilst the Environment Act 2021 is now law, the relevant part concerning 10% biodiversity net gain has not yet been enacted.
 Therefore at present, you are to rely only on LP21 in respect of biodiversity net gain."
+Having noted this, LWT do refer to paragraph 179(b) of the NPPF which states that LPA's should "identify and pursue opportunities for securing measurable net gains for biodiversity."

+It is recommended that a condition is applied that requires the applicant to demonstrate a biodiversity net gain through an agreed biodiversity metric such as Natural England's biodiversity metric 3.0 calculation or suitable equivalent.
 Therefore subject to conditions the development accords to local policy LP21 of the CLLP, local policies S59, S60 and S65 of the DCLLPR and the provisions of the National Planning Policy Framework.